 • ABB Terra 54 CT

-- How long is this conformity valid?
+- How long is compliance valid?

 The period of validity is 8 years from the calibration date for electricity meters with electronic measuring mechanisms (charging stations).
 After that, the device must be recalibrated.

 - What is a type test certificate?